ataylor05/ansible_roles/roles/Samba-PDC/README.md

 # Sambda Active Directory primary domain controller
 This playbook provisions a Samaba Active Directory domain controller.
-BIND is used on the local domain controller(s) instead of the built-in Samba DNS.
-Also Samaba is complied from source instead of using a prebuilt binary.
+Samaba is complied from source instead of using a prebuilt binary.
 This was done for the inclusion of the samaba-tool program which provisions Active Directory.

 ## Example
 Here is an example of the main.yml file to deploy this playbook.<br>